Block Forms

 Read More

 Mailster includes sign-up forms you can use in many different ways.
-If you are running some other websites – no matter if they are based on WordPress, a different CMS, or just plain HTML – you can embed external forms to collect leads on them.
+If you are running other websites- whether they are based on WordPress, a different CMS, or just plain HTML – you can embed external forms to collect leads on them.
+This article is about Legacy Forms – Check out the new, block-based forms if […]

 Read More